120 Random Facts That Will Make You the Most Interesting Person in the Room

 McDonald's golden arches are just as famous as their Big Mac and chicken nuggets.
 And you can spot the iconic sunny-colored symbol pretty much anywhere in the world—except for one location in Sedona, Arizona.
 The one restaurant switched things up with turquoise arches after government officials deemed the yellow ones to be contrasting too much with the area's scenic red rock.

-You Could Fit Rhode Island into Alaska 425 Times
+You could fit Rhode Island into Alaska 425 times

-The 50 states of America come in all shapes and sizes, which means that some are bigger than others.
+America's 50 states come in all shapes and sizes, which means that some are bigger than others.
 Actually, some are a lot bigger than others.
 For instance, Alaska is not only one-fifth the size of the lower 48 states and larger than Texas, California, and Montana combined, but you could also fit Rhode Island into Alaska a whopping 425 times, according to the state's official state website.

 All Wimbledon tennis balls are kept at 68 degrees Fahrenheit because the temperature of the tennis ball affects how it bounces, and all tennis balls must be kept as consistent as possible for competitive reasons.
 When the ball is warmer, gas molecules inside the ball expand, which cause it to bounce higher.
 When it's cooler, the molecules shrink, and the ball bounces lower.
 To make sure the best tennis balls are used and the temperature is kept stable, Wimbledon goes through more than 50,000 tennis balls per year!